vimaec/bfast/README.md

 ## How to Extend BFAST?

 BFAST by itself, is a minimal specification for efficiently encoding N byte-arrays.
-By convention the first array is usally a UTF-8 encoded JSON string which different file formats can use to encode additional information about the file, or about the different arrays in the data section.
+By convention the first array is usally a UTF-8 encoded JSON string which different file formats can use to encode additional information about the file.